Nottingham College: A-level courses

 A-levels are the traditional entry route to universities, and a sixth-form college has been the option chosen by students that want, at 16, to leave the security and restrictions of a secondary school.
 There are entry requirements to each course, students must have evidence of success at GCSEs, and normally have a pass of Grade C or above in a related subject.
 They will study 3 or 4 subjects.
 Nottingham College offers over 20 popular subjects, including a limited range of languages and more specialised subjects.
 All the academic subjects are studied at High Pavement Sixth Form, though Art and Textiles at Stoney Street and Photography at the Adams Building.

 University-level courses

 Nottingham College offers a range of university-level courses at undergraduate level recognised by the Quality Assurance Agency for Higher Education (QAA) in partnership with higher education institutions including Nottingham Trent University, The Open University, University of Derby and Edexcel.

 Locations

-Nottingham College currently has ten centres around the city.
+Nottingham College operates 10 centres around the city.
 Former key centres include Beeston, Clarendon, Clifton and Maid Marian Way.
 These were removed from the college's estate to help fund and build the "City Hub" on disused brownfield land next to the Broadmarsh Centre and tram overpass at the foot of Lace Market Cliff.